 Just the word ‘Eid’ brings a smile to the face of any Muslim during the long month of Ramadan.
-Many of us have already started decorating our houses, ordering our Eid outfits and are already waiting for that all important text message about the arrival of this special day.
+Many of us have already started decorating our houses, ordering our Eid outfits, and are already waiting for that all-important text message about the arrival of this special day.
 However, putting on our best clothes and celebrating are not the only things we should do on this special day.
-In today’s article we will look at some of the Sunnah acts to be performed on the day of Eid.
+In today’s article, we will look at some of the Sunnah acts to be performed on the day of Eid.

-Take Ghusl before the Eid Salah - As Muslims, hygiene is a fundamental part of our religion and as Ibn Abbas narrated: 'The Messenger of Allah (saw) used to have a bath on the day of Fitr' [Ibn Majah].
+Take Ghusl before the Eid Salah - As Muslims, hygiene is a fundamental part of our religion, and as Ibn Abbas narrated: 'The Messenger of Allah (saw) used to have a bath on the day of Fitr' [Ibn Majah].
 We are encouraged to do the same and in doing so we make sure that gatherings and family festivities are an enjoyable affair.

 Eating before prayer - For Eid ul-Fitr, it is a Sunnah to eat a meal so as not to extend the fast.
 Just as our Prophet (saw) did not set out on the day of Eid until he had eaten an odd number of dates, we can also follow his example and do the same.

-Putting on Attar – Attar is essentially fragrance for men.
+Putting on Attar – Attar is essentially a fragrance for men.
 Using Attar is Sunnah and is also highly recommended as it creates a pleasant aura and just as our Prophet Muhammad (saw) applied Attar on Eid occasions, men are also encouraged to do the same.

 Takbeer - On route to the place of Eid prayer Takbeer ul-Eid should be recited softly on Eid ul-Fitr.
 The Eid Takbeer is:

 'Allahu Akbar, Allahu Akbar.
 La Ilaaha Illallahu Wallahu Akbar, Allahu Akbar wa Lillahil Hamd'